Technos

 Freedom is refusing to choose,

-waiting for the push, the whim,
+waiting for the push, the whim, the lure.

 Freedom is a terrible crime.